 Tracing the Devil’s Contract to Its Roots

-The notorious Mephistopheles, frequently connected to Satan in classical literature, had a renowned contract with Faustus.
-Commonly, people would utter a deal with demons or evil forces.
+The notorious Mephistopheles, often associated with Satan in classical literature, had a renowned pact with Faustus.
+Commonly, people would make deals with demons or other evil forces.
 This literary exemplar falls within Aare-Thompson’s AT 756B typological catalog.
 These individuals harbored intense ambitions and worldly desires.
 The 15th century, a time rife with inquisitions and witch hunts, marks the emergence of this contract.
 However, the demons or witches never left any physical evidence of the deal.
 Instead, they would mark the conjurer’s flesh with their claws.

 Literature Breathes Life into the Myth